amihaiemil/amihaiemil.github.io/_posts/2017-05-03-test-driven-rest.markdown

 }
 {% endhighlight %}

-I used the [jcabi-http](https://github.com/jcabi/jcabi-http) client because it is much simpler and productive than Apache HTTP client for instance.
-You can find the whole code from above [here](/#github), as well.
+I used the [jcabi-http](https://github.com/jcabi/jcabi-http) client because it is much simpler and productive than, for instance, Apache HttpClient.

 Finally, if you follow this approach you will have to invest some time in designing the testing framework, but you will earn the following:

-1) A truly surfable API, which respects the HATEOAS principle
+  * A truly surfable API, which respects the HATEOAS principle
-2) A single, maintainable, suite of tests for both the UI and the API
+  * A single, maintainable, suite of tests for both the UI and the API
-3) By the time the tests are written you have a client library which you can deliver to any third party that wants to integrate with your services
+  * By the time the tests are written you have a client library which you can deliver to any third party that wants to integrate with your services

 What do you think?
 How do you make sure your APi respects the right paradigm?